josemreis/classify-ecthr-news/features_notes.md

   4. Compute the similarity for each dyad - cosine similarity seems right;

  * Questions:
     - TF-IDF v.
 IDF? e.g. ECHR would get  a very low score, that is not necessarily good.
+    - Original language v. original language of the article or just the translated ones?

 #### NER-based

   1. For each ruling and news article extract all named entities using the same NER algorithm;
-  2. Compare the vectors of named entities to measure overlapp - jaccard distance maybe?
+  2. Compare the vectors of named entities to measure overlap - jaccard distance maybe?

+  * Questions:
+     - TF-IDF v.
+IDF? e.g. ECHR would get  a very low score, that is not necessarily good.
+     - Original language v. original language of the article or just the translated ones?

 #### Full documents